RainerAtSpirit/raineratspirit.github.com/_posts/2012-07-15-sharepoint-dvwp-from-workhorse-to-ferrari-in-7-steps.md

 The size of HTML source will act as our _baseline_, and a quick look reveals that there are **772** lines of code, which includes our _payload_ of `<h1>Hello world</h1>`.
-You can see that our _payload_ is nicely integrated into a fully fledged SharePoint theme.
-As said above this scenario is exactly, what the **DVWP** was build for.
+You can see that our _payload_ is nicely integrated into a fully-fledged SharePoint theme.
+As said above this scenario is exactly, what the **DVWP** was built for.

 **Checkpoint** In a series of small step-by-step modifications this starting point now undergoes optimization,